Advantages and Disadvantages of Rearview Radar for Road Bikes

 Let’s also check compatible devices and warning methods.

-Since the rearward sensor is basically attached to the seat post, it does not warn on its own, but rather on a display linked to a cycle computer or other device.
+Since the rearview radar is basically attached to the seat post, it does not warn on its own, but rather on a display linked to a cycle computer or other device.
 Depending on the linked device, there are different warning methods, such as vibration, flashing lights, and audio alerts, but they are meaningless if the warning is not understood.

 Cycle computers may display the detection signal on the vertical side of the screen, or a cycle computer with LEDs may use LEDs to notify you, but you should decide which is easier for you to see according to your style.

-Also, make sure that your cycle computer or smartphone can be paired with a rearward sensor.
-Basically, you will connect with either ANT+ or Bluttooth, but some products can only be connected with either, or the cycle computer may not support rearward sensors.
+Also, make sure that your cycle computer or smartphone can be paired with a rearview radar.
+Basically, you will connect with either ANT+ or Bluttooth, but some products can only be connected with either, or the cycle computer may not support rearview radar.

 Battery life is also important.